iancze/iancze.github.io/content/courses/astro589/syllabus.md

 #### Problem set collaboration policy

-You are welcome to collaborate and work through the problem sets.
+You are encouraged to collaborate and work through the problem sets together.
 However, each student must complete the final write up on their own, i.e., no problem set should be duplicated verbatim between students.

-It should go without saying that students may not collaborate on exams.

-### Paper presentation
+### Group project and presentation

-Students will form groups of 2-3 individuals, depending on course enrollment, for their course projects.

-Each group should provide the instructor with the two dates that they prefer by Wednesday, September 21st.
-The instructor will then assign one presentation date to each group.

-You should notify the instructor of your project topic at least two weeks prior to your presentation date to confirm that it is an acceptable choice.
+Students will form groups of 2-3 for their course projects.
+Groups will propose a project concept around some aspect of interferometry and discuss in detail at least one major astrophysical application.
+The project idea may be based of the list of example projects (below) or may be an original idea proposed by the group.

-You will need to give a comprehensive lecture on your topic, which should take a full 35 minutes of our class period, leaving 15 minutes for detalied questions and answers.
-Should consist of introductory background, connection to course material covered (if applicable) and a substantially new bit of analysis or theoretical advancement.
+The project will culminate in a presentation to the class.
+This presentation will be a comprehensive lecture on your topic, which should take 35 minutes of our class period, followed by 15 minutes of detailed questions and answers.
+Students may submit any additional materials beyond their presentation for review, if so desired; however, no final report is required.

-Good talks will
+Good presentations will:

-* Provide a cogent introduction to the subfield of the paper
+* Provide a cogent astrophysical and technical introduction
+* Connect to course material covered (if applicable)
 * Introduce the key supporting background material, including any relevant equations or seminal figures from related works
+* Copious citations to and explanations of relevant literature
 * Explain the key observational or theoretical instruments/methodologies (as applicable)
-* Discuss the scientific findings of the paper, and their implications for the broader astrophysical subfield
+* Identify at least one major astrophysical application and discuss in detail
+* Contain some new aspect of technical development or investigation by the group
-* Finish the presentation within the allotted time (50 +/- 2 minutes)
+* Finish the presentation within the allotted time (35 +/- 5 minutes)
 * Adequately answer questions raised by the instructor and students

+Each group should provide the instructor with the two dates that they prefer by **Wednesday, September 21st**.
+The instructor will then assign one presentation date to each group.
+You should notify the instructor of your project topic at least two weeks prior to your presentation date to confirm that it is an acceptable choice.

 It is a wise idea to practice your presentation from start to finish "live" to make sure your timing is correct.
 Groups whose talks are wildly under/over time will find it difficult to achieve full credit.

+#### Example Project Ideas

+* Cross-validation strategies for imaging (including for RML)
+* How do MRI imagers work, and what are their fundamental relationships to radio interferometers?
+* Optical interferometers and science results
+* Download a dataset from the ALMA archive, image with CLEAN or RML techniques
+* Self-calibration theory and application with CASA
+* Spectral line capabilities of ALMA, image a molecular line from ALMA archive
+* Wavelets: what are they, how have they been used in radio astronomy applications
+* Design new ALMA observations using CASA/simobserve
+* Expanding MPoL to do model fitting with Pyro
+* Expanding MPoL to use nufft for gridding
+* Expanding MPoL to do self-calibration

 ## Reference Materials